HL7/US-Core/source/pages/general-guidance.md

 [^1]: https://en.wikipedia.org/w/index.php?title=UTC_offset#Time_zones_and_time_offsets
 -->
 [^1]: This extension is [converted from a new element] in a future version of CapabilityStatement.

+[^2]: For example, the base Location resource is being referenced by the US Core Encounter and US Core PractitionerRole resources.

 {% include link-list.md %}